MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml/packagehelp/rxEnsemble.md

  ##Description

-Train an ensemble of models
+Trains an ensemble of models.

  ##Usage